classifieddotdev/phail/README.md

 1️⃣ git clone this scuffed repo

-2️⃣ bun install
+2️⃣ create a config.json with your services

-3️⃣ bun run dev
+3️⃣ go run goblin.go dns.go

 ## 😭 known issues
 • DNS TTL isn’t magic, you may encounter up to 1 min of downtime per failure.

 ## 🫡 license

-GPLv3.
+MIT.
 No refunds.
 No uptime SLA.
 If you PHAIL, that’s on you.

 ## 🫶 PHAIL: You only live once.
 Keep your servers up.
 Mostly.

 ## 👀 made with:
-• Bun
+• Go

 • bad life choices